 - "Incidence" is the number of new cases of disease (e.g., a coronavirus, COVID-19, the flu, the measles) or injury in a population over a specified period of time.
 (More below)

 - An "incident" is an event.
 The plural is "incidents."

 IncidenceThe noun "incidence" was rare before the COVID-19 pandemic.
 "Incidence" is a technical word used in the field disease control.
 It refers to the chance of developing a new condition (usually a disease) within a specified time period.

-The chart 'Incidence of Flu by Area' shows the number of people with flu and flu-like illnesses who visited their doctor last week.
+- The chart 'Incidence of Flu by Area' shows the number of people with coronavirus and coronavirus symptoms who visited their doctor last week.